OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md

 const data = createRollupPrepareTransactionReceipt(txReceipt);
 ```

 In this example, `txReceipt` refers to the transaction receipt you received after deploying the chain.
-By passing this receipt to the `createRollupPrepareTransactionReceipt` function, you can easily access a wealth of information about your Orbit chain.
+By passing this receipt to the `createRollupPrepareTransactionReceipt` function, you can access your Orbit chain's information.
 This feature of the Orbit SDK simplifies the post-deployment process, allowing you to quickly and efficiently gather all necessary details about your chain for further use or reference.